TAC 2011 Tracks

 NoModels D1044-B.M.100.H.3 0.25

-At the time of submission, participants should indicate whether the run is intended to correlate with the (Modified) Pyramid Score, or Overall Responsiveness, or both.
+At the time of submission, participants should indicate whether the run is intended to correlate with the (Modified) Pyramid Score, Overall Responsiveness, Overall Readability, or any subset of the three metrics.

 NIST will assume that for each run, the final score that the run is giving to a summarizer is the mean of the summarizer's summary-level scores.